Altinn/altinn-studio-docs/content/_index.md

 # System documentation
 <p class="a-leadText">This is the system documentation for Altinn Studio, Altinn Apps and Altinn Platform. </p>

+{{% panel %}}
+**Develop digital services using our tools and APIs**<br>
+Looking for technical guidance on how to build your own services with our products?
+Go to [Altinn Digital - Development](https://altinn.github.io/docs/")
+{{% /panel %}}<br>
-[Altinn Studio] is the next generation Altinn application development solution.
+<p>Altinn Studio is the next generation Altinn application development solution.
-All you need for testing the preview is to [register an account](/getting-started/first-time-setup).
+All you need for testing the preview is to [register an account](/getting-started/first-time-setup).</p>

 Altinn Studio have an open backlog on GitHub and the code is open source.
-Everybody can [create bugs], [request features]</a> or [ask questions]</a>.
+Everybody can [create bugs], [request features] or [ask questions].

 <div class="a-card a-cardImage mt-3 mb-3">
   <img src="/images/github.svg" alt="Illustrasjon tilganger">